DOCtorActoAntohich/doctoractoantohich.github.io/index.md

 ---
+layout: home-page
-title: amogus
+title: Central Space
-tagline: stuff
-description: test
+description: A hub location from where all doors are open.
 ---

-## Balling

-we indeed are

-## Credits
+## Home

-not yet
+Welcome, resident.